EstupendoScientia/background-generator/README.md

-# background-generator is a generator of background - color
+# background-generator is a generator of background